duckduckgo-archive/duckduckgo-privacy-dashboard/README.md

-This was ripped from the [DuckDuckGo Privacy Browser for macOS](https://spreadprivacy.com/introducing-duckduckgo-for-mac/).
-References to the repository link have been changed to match -- you can see [the unmodified README](RREADME_unmodified.md) as-is if you prefer.
+This repository was ripped from the [DuckDuckGo Privacy Browser for macOS](https://spreadprivacy.com/introducing-duckduckgo-for-mac/).

 ---